 Does this feeling sound familiar to anyone?

 This is how I am with work.
 I have these periods of complete immersion in what I am doing.
 Nothing will take away my focus, and I am working like never before.
+This is hyper-productivity.

 Instead of moving at normal speed, I am moving rapidly but am totally consumed by what I am doing.
-I am cranking out work for my clients left and right without even looking at the clock.
+I am cranking out work for my freelance clients left and right without even looking at the clock.

 This is where I strive to be.
 It lets me get my work done quickly and efficiently.
 I am not distracted by anything.
 Now, I don’t spend a full 8 hours in this mode, but I do get most work done this way.